-Distance Sensor (HC-SR04)
+12.5 Distance Sensor (HC-SR04)

-class gpiozero.DistanceSensor(echo, trigger, \, queue\len=30, max\distance=1, threshold\distance=0.3, partial=False, pin\factory=None)

-Extends SmoothedInputDevice (page 78) and represents an HC-SR04 ultrasonic distance sensor, as found in the CamJam #3 EduKit.
+class gpiozero.DistanceSensor(echo, trigger, \, queue\len=30, max\distance=1, threshold\distance=0.3, partial=False, pin\factory=None) Extends SmoothedInputDevice (page 82) and represents an HC-SR04 ultrasonic distance sensor, as found in the CamJam #3 EduKit.

 The distance sensor requires two GPIO pins: one for the trigger (marked TRIG on the sensor) and another for the echo (marked ECHO on the sensor).
+However, a voltage divider is required to ensure the 5V from for the echo (marked ECHO on the sensor).
 However, a voltage divider is required to ensure the 5V from the ECHO pin doesn't damage the Pi.
 Wire your sensor according to the following instructions:

-1.Connect the GND pin of the sensor to a ground pin on the Pi.

-2.Connect the TRIG pin of the sensor a GPIO pin.

-3.Connect a 330 $\Omega$ resistor from the ECHO pin of the sensor to a different GPIO pin.

-4.Connect a $470\Omega$ resistor from ground to the ECHO GPIO pin.
-This forms the required voltage divider.

-5. Finally, connect the VCC pin of the sensor to a 5V pin on the Pi.
+- 1. Connect the GND pin of the sensor to a ground pin on the Pi. - 2.
+Connect the TRIG pin of the sensor a GPIO pin. - 3.
+Connect one end of a $330\Omega$ resistor to the ECHO pin of the sensor. - 4.
+Connect one end of a $470\Omega$ resistor to the GND pin of the sensor. - 5.
+Connect the free ends of both resistors to another GPIO pin.
+This forms the required voltage divider. - 6.
+Finally, connect the VCC pin of the sensor to a 5V pin on the Pi.

+https://en.wikipedia.org/wiki/Voltage\divider

+Note: If you do not have the precise values of resistor specified above, don't worry!
+What matters is the ratio of the resistors to each other.

+You also don't need to be absolutely precise; the voltage divider given above will actually output ~3V (rather than 3.3V).
+A simple 2:3 ratio will give 3.333V which implies you can take three resistors of equal value, use one of them instead of the 330 $\Omega$ resistor, and two of them in series instead of the 470 $\Omega$ resistor.